Encounters with Western

 1617

-Datu Aceh was an experienced fighter in Brunei when he was assigned as a mentor and guide by the Brunei Sultan to the young ruler of Sulu, Raja Bongsu.
+Datu Ache was an experienced fighter in Brunei when he was assigned as a mentor and guide by the Brunei sultan to the young ruler of Sulu, Raja Bongsu.
 His political career began when he attacked Camarines.

-In 1614, Datu Aceh and Raja Bongsu met with Dutch Admiral Laurens Reael to make a pact against the Spaniards.
-The Dutch Admiral viewed this as a peculiar negotiation from the young “King of Sulu” since it did not agree with the Twelve-Year Truce.
+In 1614, Datu Ache and Raja Bongsu met with Dutch Admiral Laurens Reael to make a pact against the Spaniards.
+The Dutch admiral viewed this as a peculiar negotiation from the young “King of Sulu” since it did not agree with the Twelve-Year Truce.
 At first, this negotiation did not materialize until 1616.

 On the 1st of November 1616, a fleet of 10 Dutch galleons sailed to Manila Bay and remained in the region until it was defeated and destroyed by the Spanish fleet in April 1617.
-While the Spaniards were preoccupied with the attacks of the Dutch, Datu Aceh took this opportunity to raid the Pantao shipyard in Camarines where several large vessels were being built resulting in thirty Spaniards being killed and others captured as slaves.
+While the Spaniards were preoccupied with the attacks of the Dutch, Datu Ache took this opportunity to raid the Pantao shipyard in Camarines where several large vessels were being built.
+Thirty Spaniards were killed, and others were captured as slaves,

-After destroying the ships and stripping the vessel’s weapons, they over-ran several of the Visayan islands on their way home.
+After destroying the ships and stripping the vessel’s weapons, they overran several of the Visayan islands on their way home.
 In Leyte, he captured the widely known holy man, Fr.
-Juan Domingo Vilancia S.J..
+Juan Domingo Valencia S.J.
 He brought Fr.
 Juan to Jolo and treated him well.
-The Jesuits tried to ransom their kin, but he died and was buried in Jolo as he was already old and frail.
-After this, the Spaniards regarded the Tausugs as the “most dangerous of enemies.”
+The Jesuits tried to ransom him, but he died and was buried in Jolo as he was already old and frail.
+After this, the Spaniards regarded the Tausug as the “most dangerous enemies.”

-In 1624, Raja Bongsu sent Datu Aceh to Manila to negotiate a truce with the Spaniards to protect the wealthy trade in Sulu.
-However, on his return journey to Sulu the following year, a Spanish patrol seized Datu Aceh’s ship, imprisoned him in Manila, and confiscated his goods.
-When the news reached the authorities, they immediately released Datu Aceh with profuse apologies and his goods restored.
-The Datu claimed that three large pearls of great value were not returned to him, thus, he left resentfully.
-He even returned to Manila to secure his pearls but was unsuccessful.
+In 1624, Raja Bongsu sent Datu Ache to Manila to negotiate a truce with the Spaniards to protect the wealthy trade in Sulu.
+However, on his return journey to Sulu the following year, a Spanish patrol seized Datu Ache’s ship, imprisoned him in Manila, and confiscated his goods.
+When the news reached the authorities, they immediately released Datu Ache with profuse apologies, and his goods were restored.
+The datu claimed that three large pearls of great value were not returned to him, thus he left resentfully.
+He even returned to Manila to secure his pearls, but he was unsuccessful.

-There were other Tausug traders who robbed a Spanish patrol.
-Fray Medina even concluded the incident as injustice committed by the Tausug.
+There were other Tausug traders who were robbed by a Spanish patrol.
+Fray Medina even concluded this action as an injustice against the Tausug.
 Raja Bongsu did not like what happened and plotted a revenge attack on the Spaniards.

 Sources: